Skip to main content

 System benefits at a glance

 SOFC fuel cell systems are modular, scalable components.
-They grow with the needs of data centers, are highly efficient, and have cost advantages.
+They grow with the needs of data centers, are efficient, and have cost advantages.

 100 kW plug-and-play systems as series products